-A limited car park is available on weekdays, which must be booked in advance.
+A limited car park is available on weekdays, which needs to be booked in advance.
 A fee of £3.75 is charged for morning or afternoon, or £7.50 for the whole day.
-On arrival, please pull over in the side road next to the Record Office and collect a token from reception before proceeding to the car park.
+On arrival, pull over in the side road next to the Record Office and collect a token from reception before proceeding to the car park.

 What to bring

 - Reader's ticket - You will need to bring your County Archives Research Network card (CARN).
 If you don’t have a ticket, bring proof of identity which includes your address and signature (a driving licence is ideal, or a household utility bill with a debit card).
 We cannot accept UK passports alone as proof of identity as they do not show your address.
 Readers' tickets are issued free of charge.

 - Paper and pencils - We only allow pencils to be used in the searchroom to protect the documents.